Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

 \subsection{Scenarios and Datasets}

-We evaluate \method on two open-domain scenarios: Web Navigation (Mind2Web~\citep{deng2024mind2web}) and Wikipedia Instructions (WikiHow~\citep{koupaee2018wikihow}), and one industrial setting: Incident Mitigation (IcM~\citep{shetty2022autotsg,an2024nissist}).
-We provide one example of each dataset in Appendix~\ref{appendix_example} to better demonstrate linear and dynamics how-to questions.
+We evaluate \method on two open-domain scenarios: Web Navigation, Wikipedia Instructions, and one industrial setting: Incident Mitigation.

 \textbf{\textit{Web Navigation.}} Mind2Web~\citep{deng2024mind2web} is a dataset designed for web agents to perform complex tasks on real-world websites based on language instructions.
-Each task involves a `dynamic how-to question', with multiple possible outcomes depending on the state of the executed actions.
+Each task is treated as a multi-choice question.
+At each step, the input consists of HTML code, an instruction, and a set of choices, while the output is the selected choice, operation, and an optional value.
+We treat each one as a `dynamic how-to question', with multiple possible outcomes depending on executed actions.